 Memory can also be disturbed by ‘subclinical seizures’ (seizures that you are not aware of), and during the build up to seizures, such as during ‘auras’.
 An aura is a sudden and unusual feeling experienced in the early phase of a seizure, which may include memory-related symptoms like déjà vu, jamais vu (when a familiar situation or place suddenly feels strange), nostalgia, or similar sensations.
 Auras may occur without evolving into recognisable seizures.
 Similarly, even very short epileptic events (less than a second) without obvious symptoms can cause temporary memory loss or cognitive impairment.

-Tracking seizures in a notebook or using the Seer app is a great way to give your doctor as much information as possible about events if you have trouble remembering.
+Keeping a diary of seizures is a great way to give your doctor as much information as possible about events if you have trouble remembering.

 How memory loss is diagnosed